numpy/numpy/doc/neps/nep-0052-python-api-cleanup.rst

 Cleaning up the main namespace
 ``````````````````````````````

-We expect to reduce the main namespace by a large number of entries - O(100)
+We expect to reduce the main namespace by a large number of entries,
-probably.
+on the order of 100.
 Here is a representative set of examples:

-- ``np.inf`` and ``np.nan`` have 8 aliases between them, most can be removed.
+- ``np.inf`` and ``np.nan`` have 8 aliases between them, of which most can be removed.
 - A collection of random and undocumented functions (e.g., ``byte_bounds``, ``disp``,
   ``safe_eval``, ``who``) listed in
   `gh-12385 <https://github.com/numpy/numpy/issues/12385>`__